TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 3. Click **Launch Instance** from the Amazon EC2 console dashboard.

-4. On the **Choose an Amazon Machine Image (AMI)** page, search and select the ComputeDB AMI.
-For 1.2.0 release, it'll be named like **tibco-computedb_1.2.0-yyyymmdd-amznlnx_2018.03**.
+4. On the **Choose an Amazon Machine Image (AMI)** page, search and select the TIBCO ComputeDB AMI.
+For the  1.2.0 release, it can be named as **tibco-computedb_1.2.0-yyyymmdd-amznlnx_2018.03**.

-5. On the **Choose an Instance Type** page, select the instance type as per the requirement of your use case and then click **Review and Launch** to launch the instance with default configurations. <br/>
+5. <a id="step5">On the **Choose an Instance Type** page, select the instance type as per the requirement of your use case and then click **Review and Launch** to launch the instance with default configurations.</a> <br/>

 	!!!
 Note

-		* You can also further customize your instance(s) like below before you launch them.
+		* You can also further customize your instance(s) as shown below before you launch them.
 Refer to the [AWS documentation](https://docs.aws.amazon.com/) for more information.

 		* For the setup across multiple EC2 instances, specify the appropriate number for *Number of instances* field on **Configure Instance** page.
 For example, to launch a SnappyData cluster with 3 servers and 1 locator and 1 lead on separate instances, specify the number as 5.
 You can also launch locator and lead processes on a single EC2 instance, thereby reducing the instances to 4.